0verdoze/OldXenoxBot/README.md

-# My old Metin2 Bot
+# My old Metin2 Bot from 2019
-This is a bot that i created as my first reverse engineering project (that was in 2019) It was used on one of the private servers called XenoxMT2
+This is a bot that i created as my first reverse engineering project It was used on one of the private servers called XenoxMT2

 The bot consist of multiple applications, but for now only bot itself is shared here